 - Water can build up below a home’s siding causing mold and mildew growth.

-- Wood and stone surfaces can be splintered or cracked.
+- Wood and stone surfaces could splinter or crack.

 That’s just a small sample of what can happen to a home when power washing isn’t taken seriously.
 In the end, it’s supposed to be a home improvement project.
 It’s supposed to be a beautifying and brag-to-my-neighbors project.
 Don’t let it lead to a large home repair project and a lighter wallet.